AkshayGuleria/do/do_openedge/README.markdown

 ### Known Issues

  * `BLOB`/`CLOB` fields cannot be used as predicates or arithmetic/comparison operators.
 In other words, you cannot query rows based on their value.
+You will have to query the rows using a different column value (there is no issue doing reads or writes with `BLOB`/`CLOB` fields).
 See [ProKB P91964][0] for more info.
 This causes one ByteArray spec to fail.
  * The 10.2B JDBC driver causes `DECIMAL`/`NUMERIC` SQL types to round up to the nearest integer and then truncate all digits after the decimal point.
 According to [ProKB P187898][1], it appears to be a regression bug in the JDBC driver.